Local living on display at Fiddlehead Festival in Farmington

 The festival is organized by a group of students from the Sustainable Campus Coalition, a club at UMF, and several members of the community.

-“We’re trying to support local farmers and increase local agriculture — it uses less oil, less carbon produced, because it stays local,” said Luke Kellet, a junior at UMF majoring in biology and one of the festival’s student organizers.
+“We’re trying to support local farmers and increase local agriculture — it uses less oil, less carbon produced, because it stays local,” said one student, a junior at UMF majoring in biology and one of the festival’s student organizers.

 While the late start to spring meant not many fiddleheads were on hand at the festival, one talk, a traditional staple at the festival, focused on all things fiddleheads.